monitoring-MDPs/premise/README.md

+# Premise
-q# PreMISe (Predictive Monitoring with Imprecise Sensors)
+Predictive Monitoring with Imprecise Sensors

 Based on:
 - [1] "Runtime Monitoring for Markov Decision Processes" by Sebastian Junges, Hazem Torfah, and Sanjit A. Seshia, CAV 2021